bretth/nose2django/README.md

 Patterns
 ------------
-For django app test driven development you want only as much django settings as required.
-Usually in you top level directory (or anywhere in your path but not the test directory) you would have a minimal settings.py, something like:
+For django app test driven development of apps you want only as much django settings as required.
+Create a tests folder in your top level directory (avoid using the name tests - use something like test_yourapp to avoid name clashes), and put a minimal settings file in there and an __init__.py file to make it importable.
+Something like:

 	DATABASES = {
     'default': {